mixteenth/diytechmba.github.io/README.md

 At the point in my career 5 years ago where I sort of wished I *had* an MBA, but it would be difficult to *get* an MBA.
 It would be hard to stop working and get one, hard to find the time to do a part-time one, and felt that the purely online versions were too expensive for the value they were giving you.
 I don't need help with motivation, and I'm not afraid to read a lot.
 I wasn't working for a big company, so the traditional way people at this point in my career fund an MBA wasn't an option.
 So I decided instead to just focus my reading practice towards MBA books.
 But which ones?

-Ga Tech reading list, online research, personal mba and books like it.
 But my focus was on a *Tech* MBA, so it would need all the cores classes but plenty of electives that covered the specific needs of an MBA with technology leadership and management focus.

+Where I got my sources:

+- GA Tech reading list
+- online research
+- books that I've found valuable in my career
+- personal mba and books like it.

 ## Skeleton

 MBA has:

 - connections / build your network
 - core classes
 - electives
 - capstone project

 ### Books

 **Sources**

     - Amazon list
     - Look over other read books and see `read_list`, `mba checkbox`
     - YouTube MBA: https://docs.google.com/spreadsheets/d/11oYJlQWQVqCI6mxBjy8ltd7l5uEBEI3ufVf0AufCaCA/edit#gid=0